YERBOI95/Instagram-Posting-Bot/README.md

 # instagram-post-on-python-and-linux-lite

 This is simply a proof that with selenium, a mobile phone useragent, and pyautogui you can automate posting on instagram.
-Will eventually automate uploading an entire folder of files but I wanted to just put this out for a medium article.
-You can modify this to fit your machines file directory system, read the pyautogui documentation for things more cmplicated than just arrow key presses and enter key presses.
+I also for this project added a webdriver to download a bunch of images off google, which used to be possible through an API too but google sort of put an end to that.